Enjoy the Canal

 The series is proving very popular with both local people and visitors to the area.
 Each walk is illustrated with photos of points of interest and a clear map of the route.

-A set of all the leaflets can be purchased online via our PayPal portal for £6.00.
+A complete set of the leaflets can also be ordered from our online shop for a small fee.

 Food and Drink on the Canal